lnewby/my-github-site/content/authors/lnewby/_index.md

 # example of an image link ![reviews](../../img/certifacates.jpg)
 ---

-Lance Newby is a master of computer science student focusing in game development at USC.
-His research interest include inclusive game design, games for health and machine learning for games.
-He is leading an interdisciplinary team as Game Director for Skyfarer, a mixed reality action-adventure game for shoulder pain rehabilitation.
+Lance Newby is a master of computer science graduate focusing in game development at USC.
+His research interest include Inclusive Game Design, Games for Health, and Machine Learning for Games.
+He lead an interdisciplinary team as Game Director for Soulfarer, a mixed reality action-adventure game for shoulder pain rehabilitation.